AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 >[!NOTE]
 >
->Conversion paths include any impressions and clicks within the advertiser's impression or click lookback windows, which are configured in [!DNL Adobe Advertising Search].
+>Conversion paths include any impressions and clicks within the advertiser's impression or click lookback windows, which are configured in [!DNL Advertising Search, Social, & Commerce].
 Clicks are given preference to impressions during conversion attribution.
 Any clicks in a conversion path receive full credit based on the attribution rule.
 Impressions receive credit only when no clicks are tracked in the conversion path.

 * *[!UICONTROL Last Event]:* Attributes conversions to the last click or impression in the conversion path.